MicroEJ/docs/VEEWear/Android/veePort.rst

 Custom Android Packs
 --------------------

-A MicroEJ Application may call native methods, which require a dedicated implementation on each execution target (embedded device, Simulator or Android).
+A MicroEJ Application may call native methods, which require a different implementation on each execution target (embedded device, Simulator or Android).
-Therefore if an Application is executed on Android, the VEE Port should provide a dedicated implementation of these native methods for Android.
+Therefore if an Application is executed on Android, the VEE Port should provide an implementation of these native methods for Android.
-This dedicated implementation is called an Android mock.
-An Android mock can be dropped into the VEE Port directly, but it is recommended to package it into an Android Pack.
+This dedicated implementation is called an Android mock, and it is usually packaged in an Android Pack.
 This section explains how to develop a custom Android Pack including an Android mock.

 .. note::

-	Currently, VEE Ports and their components can only be developed in MicroEJ SDK 5.
-This means that Android Packs must be developed with SDK 5 and MMM, and cannot be developed with Android Studio and Gradle.
+	Currently, VEE Ports and their components can not be developed in :ref:`MicroEJ SDK 6 <sdk_6_limitations>`.
+	This means that Android Packs must be developed with :ref:`SDK 5 <sdk_user_guide>` and MMM, and cannot be developed with Android Studio and Gradle.

 Setting Android SDK Environment Variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Since the Android mock will be compiled using Android SDK, you should have Android Studio and Android SDK installed.
+Since the Android mock will be compiled using Android SDK, you should have `Android Studio and Android SDK installed <https://developer.android.com/studio/install>`_.
 If it is not set already on your system, you should set the `ANDROID_HOME <https://developer.android.com/tools/variables#android_home>`_ environment variable.

 You can follow these steps to find the Android SDK location on your system:

-- In Android Studio, click ``File`` and select ``Settings...``.
+- In Android Studio, select :guilabel:`File` > :guilabel:`Settings...`.
-- In the settings dialog, find ``Android SDK`` and copy the path set as ``Android SDK Location``.
+- In the settings dialog, find :guilabel:`Android SDK` and copy the path set as :guilabel:`Android SDK Location`.

 On Windows, this path is typically ``C:\Users\[USER]\AppData\Local\Android\Sdk``.